demartis/matlab_runtime_docker/README.md

 Respective builds including MeshLab tool are also available.

 ## TL;DR:
-You can simply run your MCR executable ("exe") with:
+You can simply run your MCR MATLAB Standalone Application executable ("your_exe") with:
 ```bash
 docker run --rm -ti \
    -v /your_project/for_redistribution_files_only:/mcr/exe/ \